 On January 3, 2003, I began this photoblog to visually document the residents, visitors, plants, animals, architecture, landscapes and farm life of Durham Township, Bucks County, Pennsylvania (where I live), and nearby areas in Pennsylvania and New Jersey.
 Unless otherwise noted, all photos are taken within a ten-mile radius of my home.
 (I occasionally post photos from business trips and vacations to Philadelphia, New York City, the Atlantic coast, etc.)

 This project is my ongoing attempt to become a better photographer, artist and writer.
 Some photographs work, some don't -- you're witnessing a permanent work-in-progress!
-I hope to intellectually and emotionally convey the intricacies and joys of rural living and the critical importance of farmland, open space and uncluttered horizons to our wildlife, our watersheds, our food supply, our health and our sense of well-being.
+I hope to emotionally and intellectually convey the intricacies and joys of rural living and the critical importance of farmland, open space and uncluttered horizons to our wildlife, our watersheds, our food supply, our health and our sense of well-being.

 Thank you for visiting Durham Township!--Kathleen Connally